-This document is HACSB's second amendment to our Fiscal Year 2017 Moving to Work (MTW) Annual Plan.
-It contains the same information submitted via the 2017 MTW Annual Plan and proposed Amendment 1 to that Plan, both of which have been approved by HUD, as well as new information about the voluntary transfer of the Housing Choice Voucher and Public Housing programs from the Housing Authority of the City of Upland (UHA) to HACSB.
-This Plan complies with the format required by the U.S. Department of Housing and Urban Development (HUD) as outlined in the 2008 Amended and Restated (MTW) Agreement between HUD and HACSB, which was extended through 2028 in April 2016, and also complies with the requirements set forth by HUD in Form 50900.
+This document is HACSB's first amendment to our Fiscal Year 2017 Moving to Work (MTW) Annual Plan.
+It contains the same information submitted via the 2017 MTW Annual Plan, as well as new information about a proposed new MTW activity.
+This Plan complies with the format required by the U.S. Department of Housing and Urban Development (HUD) as outlined in the 2008 Amended and Restated (MTW) Agreement between HUD and HACSB, and also complies with the requirements set forth by HUD in Form 50900.
 This Plan is separated into the following sections:

-- Section I: Introduction provides an overview of the layout of the document and HACSB's short term and long term goals. - Section II: General Housing Authority Operating Information provides an overview of the agency's housing portfolio, leasing rates, and wait list information. - Section III: Proposed MTW Activities describes the new MTW activities that we plan to pursue in FY 2017, including applicable evaluation criteria and waiver citations that provide the agency with the authority to undertake the new activities. - Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority.
-This amendment includes in this section information about the applicability of HACSB's approved MTW activities to families newly assisted by HACSB as a result of the voluntary transfer of the UHA programs to HACSB. - Section V: Sources and Uses of Funds describes the agency's projected revenues and expenditures for FY 2017, local asset management program and use of MTW Block Grant fungibility. - Section VI: Administrative provides required administrative information.
+- Section I: Introduction provides an overview of the layout of the document and HACSB's short term and long term goals. - Section II: General Housing Authority Operating Information provides an overview of the agency's housing portfolio, leasing rates, and wait list information.
+No changes have been made to this section through this amendment. - Section III: Proposed MTW Activities describes the new MTW activities that we plan to pursue in FY 2017, including applicable evaluation criteria and waiver citations that provide the agency with the authority to undertake the new activities.
+This amendment includes in this section the newly proposed MTW activity 26: Local Disaster Short-Term Rental Assistance. - Section IV: Approved MTW Activities provides information on previously approved uses of MTW authority.
+No changes have been made to this section through this amendment. - Section V: Sources and Uses of Funds describes the agency's projected revenues and expenditures for FY 2017, local asset management program and use of MTW Block Grant fungibility.
+No changes have been made to this section through this amendment. - Section VI: Administrative provides required administrative information.
+No changes have been made to this section through this amendment.